Borderline Personality Disorder Counseling in Westminster, CO

 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) gives the symptoms for Borderline Personality Disorder, and it classifies the disorder as one of ten different personality disorders.
-Maladaptive behaviors that can undermine an individual’s person or professional life.
-Each personality disorder has a uniquely harmful characteristics that can harm individuals who have the disorder.
+Maladaptive behaviors can undermine an individual’s personal or professional life.
+Each personality disorder has uniquely harmful characteristics that can harm individuals who have the disorder.
 Borderline Personality Disorder’s harmful characteristic is volatility.

-BPD can cause people to have an instable relationship with themselves and with others.
+BPD can cause people to have unstable relationships with themselves and with others.
 Its symptoms include…

 - Fearing separation and abandonment in relationships.

 - Going to extremes, avoiding any real or perceived relational separation.